Open 7 Days - 59 Torquay Road, Hervey Bay QLD 4655

 Let the Bigger Knobbies Swim Free

-Truly large snapper, nick-named knobbies, are a real trophy fish and warrant a degree of respect.
+Truly large snapper, nick-named knobbies, are a real trophy fish and warrant a degree of extra respect.
 Larger breeders are very fecund and have the potential to add millions of progeny towards their species’ future.
-Our limits today restrict the take of such fish, yet more and more fishos are happy to return them to the water in favour of smaller models.
+Our limits today restrict the take of such fish, whilst thankfully, more and more fishos are happy to return these larger snapper to the water in favour of smaller models anyway.

 Get Hooked on Snapper

-So, with the weather really turning it on of late, the current dropping offshore and increasing numbers of snapper rolling into the bay, now is your chance to get out there and get hooked into one of our most desirable species.
+So, with the weather really turning it on of late, the current dropping offshore, and the bay in a prime state to attract bigger numbers of snapper inshore this season, now is your chance to get out there and get hooked into one of our most desirable species.

 Whether you’re a seasoned fisho keen to test your skills with a new technique or lure, or a complete novice looking to add snapper fishing to your skills set, we here at Fisho’s Tackle World will be more than happy to fit you out and assist you on your journey towards snappery success.